-10 Things You Can Do as a Parent to Avoid Raising a Mean Girl.
+Looking for tips and tricks to avoid raising a mean girl?
 It’s only the beginning of the school year, and I can’t believe we are already dealing with mean girls.
-What hurts the most is it’s at the hands of someone my daughter is friends with; These are 3rd graders, how can this be happening.
+What hurts the most is it’s at the hands of someone my daughter is friends with; these are 3rd graders, how can this be happening.

-10 Things You Can Do as a Parent to Avoid Raising a Mean Girl
+10 Things You Can Do As a Parent to Avoid Raising a Mean Girl

 - Teach her the importance of Empathy – We’ve all heard of this saying – treat others as you like to be treated.
 Whenever I see my girls doing something unacceptable, I ask them two questions – How do you think it made Janice feel when you did that?
 How would you feel if someone did that to you?
-These two questions usually helps them understand the implication of their behavior.
-This exercise has been instrumental in helping them think about their behavior before executing.
+These two questions usually help them understand the implication of their behavior.
+This exercise has been instrumental in assisting them to think about their behavior before executing.

 - Educate her on Acceptance & Tolerance – The world is a melting pot of people from all walks of life.
-Teaching your kids to understand and respect these difference is a great way to foster an environment without hate.
+Teaching your kids to understand and respect these differences is a great way to foster an environment without hate.
 Use this as a teachable opportunity.
 Your child is going to come across individuals from a different race, culture, religion, society, and belief systems.
 Teach them how to work and play well with others.

 - Teach her to Respect herself and others –Respect is a two-way street.
-Teaching kids to be respectful doesn’t happen overnight, it takes practice and longtime reinforcement.
+Teaching kids to be respectful doesn’t happen overnight; it takes practice and longtime reinforcement.
 We always have to model the same behavior.

 - Lead by Example – Set a good example for your daughter.
 Kids emulate what they see, so be an exceptional example for your child.
 When you gossip with your friends or say mean things about other people, your kids are paying attention.
 It’s hard to admit, but sometimes we need to look inward and ask ourselves what we are doing wrong.
-Make sure you treat everyone you meet with respect, from family members to friends up to the waiter at restaurant or strangers at the mall.
+Make sure you treat everyone you meet with respect, from family members to friends up to the waiter at a restaurant or strangers at the mall.

 - Unconditional Love/Validation – How do you show love?
 Provide consistent and constant support.
 I grew up in a household where “I love you” were few and far between.
 I don’t remember my parent’s ever saying it to me or each other.
 However, they’ve been married for almost 40 years.
 I attributed their lack of affection to being Africans.
 It’s just not said; they assume we know how much they care because they’re providing for us.
 Tell your daughter you love her, provide consistent and loving support.
-Tell her she’s smart, beautiful and special.
+Tell her she’s smart, beautiful, and unique.
 Make her feel loved not only through your actions but with words as well.
 Make her feel validated.
 Offer positive feedback.
-Kids need to be constantly reminded of our love for them.
+Kids need to be continuously reminded of our love for them.

 - Be vigilant – Monitor your child’s outside influences.
-Are you aware of what your daughters daily life encompass?
+Are you aware of what your daughter’s daily life encompass?
 Kids act out when something is bothering them.

 - Don’t be in denial – If you notice your daughter isn’t modeling the best behavior.
-Please don’t chuck it off as being young, or dismiss it thinking she would grow out of it.
-Or worse don’t say “she’s just being a girl”.
-Girls aren’t genetically born to be mean; they are taught to be mean so NO, being a girl doesn’t automatically equate being mean.
+Please don’t chuck it off as being young or dismiss it, thinking she would grow out of it.
+Or worse, don’t say “she’s just being a girl.”
+Girls aren’t genetically born to be mean; they are taught to be mean, so NO, being a girl doesn’t automatically equate being mean.

 - Ask for help – If all else fails; don’t be afraid to ask for help.
 There are lots of resources in your local community that can help with behavioral issues.
-Mean girls aren’t born overnight; it’s a constant behavior that manifest into bullying.
+Mean girls aren’t born overnight; it’s a constant behavior that manifests into bullying.
 Studies have shown that “Mean Girls” pick on others to boost their self-esteem and to maintain a sense of control.

 These ten tips are meant to help you avoid raising a mean girl.
-If your daughter is the “mean girl”, it’s not too late to intervene.
+If your daughter is the “mean girl,” it’s not too late to intervene.
 Although these action items were created for girls, it could also be used in raising well-mannered and self-respecting boys as well.

 Love this article?
 Share it with your friends on Facebook